cybermatt99/Pokemon-Pack-Opening-Simulator/README.md

 and here: https://www.pygame.org/wiki/GettingStarted and you should be good to go in no time!
 They are useful programs to have either way.

-If that doesn't work for you, navigate to your command line, and cd to the directory in which you downloaded everything.
+If the double clicking doesn't seem to work for you, navigate to your command line, and cd to the directory in which you downloaded everything.

 Then run 'python main.py' and that should do the trick!
+Send me a message if there are any errors that show and I will do my best to help.

 BY THE WAY
-If the background noise seems kinda weird and wonky, that's probably due to the fact that I had to compress it just to get it to upload to GitHub (still trying to figure that out).
-In the meantime, here is a link to the true audio file on Google Drive - add this to your /sounds folder and you're all set! https://drive.google.com/file/d/1sJvZgMfhSBjOSFwOuRoNMBaZ1Qow0Fgq/view?usp=sharing
+If something goes wrong with the background noise or it sounds weird or wonky, that may be an effect of the file compression.
+If that happens, here is the link to the full song: https://drive.google.com/file/d/1sJvZgMfhSBjOSFwOuRoNMBaZ1Qow0Fgq/view?usp=sharing Plus you might just be interested in it because its so darn catchy!
+This is the theme from the Pokemon Trading Card Game from the Game Boy Advance all the way back in the year 2000.
+What a nostalgic track!
+I thought it would be nice to honor that legendary game here by borrowing its soundtrack.
+I'm sure it won't mind.

 CURRENTLY IMPLEMENTED FEATURES: